mvolkmann/blog/src/bun.md

 - Bun simplifies the current state of JS/TS tooling (transpilers, bundlers, testing tools, and so on).
   There is less to install and configure and it is easier to use.
-- Bun supports both CommonJS (require) and ESM (import) in the same source files.
+- Bun supports both CommonJS (`require`) and ESM (`import`) in the same source files.
 - Bun supports TypeScript out of the box.
 - Bun supports JSX/TSX files for generating HTML using React.
 - Bun has builtin support for SQLite databases using the `bun:sqlite` module.
-  It is two times faster than Deno and four times faster than Node.js in queries per second.
+  It is 2 times faster than Deno and 4 times faster than Node.js in queries per second.
+  Future support for MySQL and Postgres is planned.
 - Bun has builtin support for Jest-compatible unit tests using the `bun:test` module.
-  It is eight times faster than Vitest and 13 times faster than Jest.
 - Bun has better support for Web APIs including `fetch`, `Request`, `Response`, `ReadableStream`, `WebSocket`, and more.
   There is no need to install dependencies such as `node-fetch` and `ws`.